College Counseling Summer Send-Off

 2. Talk to a CCBC Admissions Representative: Jonathan Howie – firstname.lastname@example.org

 · They will ask for a copy/proof of your GPA from your Report Card or Transcripts

 o You can find this information in your BCPS One Account

 · If you have a 2.5 or higher unweighted GPA or 480 on your SAT=College Level English Placement if you don’t meet those requirements you will have to Test in English

 · If your course requires Math you have to take the ALEKS placement test unless you meet criteria below

-We will now accept current 9th, 10th, and 11th grade high school unofficial high school transcripts for English/Reading placement which includes courses that have an Academic Literacy (English/Reading) prerequisite.
+Due to the COVID -19 crisis, The CCBC Testing Center will remain closed until further notice.
+In lieu of this closure, new alternatives for placement testing have been approved.
+We will now accept current 9th, 10th, and 11th grade high school unofficial high school transcripts for English/Reading placement which includes courses that have an Academic Literacy (English/Reading) pre-requisite.

 Students must meet one of the requirements below to qualify for college level English/Reading placement.

 · Final grade of a B or higher for the BCPS SAT prep course

 · Scores of 3 or higher on the AP English Language and Literature exam